rkrux/bitcoincore_prnotes/31404-script-notes.md

  * 520 bytes limit each stack item.
  * 520 bytes limit for the redeemScript (much smaller than the witnessScript).
  * With the 520 byte limit, maximum 15 pubkeys can be used in the multi-sig script nested inside the P2SH.
+More than 15 keys in the script is consensus invalid.

 ## Taproot
  * It is essentially a superset of P2WKH and P2WSH as in both the spending paths